 - Economic growth can be measured when there is a positive change in the national income, whereas economic development can be seen when there is an increase in real national income.

-- Economic growth is a short-term process which takes into account yearly growth of the economy.
-But if we talk about economic development it is a long term process.
+- Economic growth is a short-term process that takes into account the yearly growth of the economy.
+But if we talk about economic development it is a long-term process.

-- Economic Growth applies to developed economies to gauge the quality of life, but as it is an essential condition for the development, it applies to developing countries also.
-In contrast to, economic development applies to developing countries to measure progress.
+- Economic Growth applies to developed economies to gauge the quality of life, but as it is an essential condition for development, it applies to developing countries also.
+In contrast, economic development applies to developing countries to measure progress.